 A venue or forum clause (may be written as a "choice of law" or "venue selection clause") protects the timeshare resort from having legal action taken against them outside of a single court.
-Worst-case scenario, the venue clause may even state that you cannot take legal action outside of the state in which the resort resides.
+Worst-case scenario, the venue clause may even declare that you cannot take legal action outside of the state in which the resort resides.

 A rescission or cancellation clause states that you may cancel your timeshare within a few days of purchase.
 In most cases, it's between 5 and 15 days, but it varies from state to state.
-A timeshare company will require you to write a cancellation (rescission) letter to legally cancel your timeshare.
+A timeshare company will typically require you to write a cancellation (rescission) letter to cancel your timeshare.

 Any cancellation letter you send must comply with the terms of the agreement and relevant laws.
 If it doesn't, there's a good chance your letter won't be successful, leaving you in a difficult situation.